Wix.com: Host & Builder for Starting Your Blog

 There’s a Wix plan for any blogger’s budget.
 You can try premium plans for two weeks, and you can continue on with a free plan for as long as you like afterward.

-The more you pay for Wix paid plans, the more storage and bandwidth you get.
+The more you pay for Wix paid plans, the more storage, and bandwidth you get.
 Paid plans can also get you an online store, ad credits, and some performance boosts.
 The Wix free plan displays ads on your blog.
-After 14 days paying on a premium plan, you can ask for your money back if you’re not satisfied.
+After 14 days of paying on a premium plan, you can ask for your money back if you’re not satisfied.